tomrosling/gaia/README.md

 Procedural terrain generation and rendering, using DirectX 12.

-Build using CMake; requires Visual Studio 2017 or later.
+Build using CMake (which will require permission to make symlinks in the build directory); requires Visual Studio 2017 or later.

 Toy/learning project (at a very early stage).